 The study cohort only included patients who were intubated within 12 hours of admission to the ICU.
 We performed a sensitivity analysis which included all patients who were intubated regardless of timing.
 No significant difference in 28-day mortally between the IAC and non-IAC group (p=0.4) was observed using the same methodology in the expanded cohort.

-Figure 3 summarizes the results of the sensitivity analyses using various propensity score models and matching caliper levels.
-The odds ratios were consistently around 1 and the p-values did not reach statistical significance.
+Figure 3 summarizes the results of the sensitivity analyses using various matching caliper levels.
+The odds ratios were consistently around 1 and none of the p-values reached statistical significance.

 DISCUSSION